magnetikonline/picoh/README.md

 #### $.DOM.create(name[,attributeList][,childElementList])
 - Creates a new DOM element with the given tagname `name`.
 - Optional attributes given as a key/value object `attributeList`.
-Keys are to be given as DOM Element properties, a few will be converted from their HTML names automatically:
+	- Keys are to be given as DOM element properties (e.g. `class="myclass"` as `{ className: 'myclass' }`.
-	- `class` will be injected as `className`
-	- `colspan` injected as `colSpan`
-	- `for` injected as `htmlFor`
 - Optional child DOM elements automatically appended given as an array `childElementList`.
 	- Child elements given as strings will be appended as a DOM `TextNode`.